poretsky/poretsky.github.io/rockbox/index.md

 Feel free to e-mail me with all related questions and suggestions.

-{% include feedback.html name="Igor B. Poretsky" %}
+{% include feedback.html name=site.data.author.name.en %}